 In the end, you can just preview the extracted content like photos, videos, documents, etc. on Recoverit.
 Select the files you wish to get back and click on the “Recover” button to save them on the location of your choice.
 Instead of restoring your data back to the USB drive, prefer saving it on your system instead.

 That’s it!
-After reading this quick and informative guide, you would certainly be able to format USB drive in Linux like a pro.
+After reading this quick and informative guide, you would certainly be able to format the USB drive in Linux like a pro.
 As you can see, there are so many ways for Linux users to format a USB drive on their system.
 Apart from that, if you have accidentally formatted a pen drive, then recover your lost data with a tool like Recoverit.
 Go ahead and give its free version a try and share this guide with others to teach them how to format a pen drive in Linux as well.